-Benefits of MuleSoft's API-led migration

-In addition to enabling a flexible migration and building a future-proof architecture, MuleSoft's API-led approach to S/4HANA migration delivers a number of benefits.

-De-risk the program

-The API-led approach de-risks the migration programs by enabling an iterative incremental migration that avoids the traditional "big bang" approach.
+2G Benefits of MuleSoft's API-led approach In addition to enabling a flexible migration and building a future-proof architecture, MuleSoft's API-led approach to S/4HANA migration delivers a number of benefits.
+De-risk the program The API-led approach de-risks the migration programs by enabling an iterative incremental migration that avoids the traditional "big bang" approach.
 Additionally, the approach enables building integrations earlier, creating the ability to test and validate critical system interoperability earlier which allows organizations to discover and correct issues prior to go-live.

-Faster development cycle

-MuleSoft's unified platform for building APIs and integrations enables organizations to begin S/4HANA development while simultaneously building APIs that define and standardize integration and business requirements.
+Faster development cycle MuleSoft's unified platform for building APIs and integrations enables organizations to begin S/4HANA development while simultaneously building APIs that define and standardize integration and business requirements.
 This parallel design, development, testing, and deployment, including loading test data into S/4HANA, greatly accelerates cutover to production.

-Reduced S/4HANA customization

-By abstracting business logic into APIs, organizations dramatically reduce S/4HANA customization, and instead, use standardized, out-of the-box configuration.
+Reduced S/4HANA customization By abstracting business logic into APIs, organizations dramatically reduce S/4HANA customization, and instead, use standardized, out-of the-box configuration.
 By keeping S/4HANA more "vanilla", organizations benefit from a level of flexibility that pays huge dividends in the future.

-Reduce program spend

-The same ability to develop and migrate in parallel (as noted above) dramatically reduces environmental needs.
+Reduce program spend The same ability to develop and migrate in parallel (as noted above) dramatically reduces environmental needs.
 These reductions minimize non-production licensing for SAP and other applications, which in turn reduces infrastructure and support spend.
 Ultimately, organizations are empowered to cycle through UAT and training faster, saving considerable time and money.
 Additionally, S/4HANA migration is the catalyst to rethink the entire IT landscape, providing the opportunity to rationalize systems and applications while streamlining business processes.

-Maximize business outcomes

-An API-led approach helps build a modern, future-proof architecture designed for innovation and growth, by decoupling ERP functionality into microservices.
+Maximize business outcomes An API-led approach helps build a modern, future-proof architecture designed for innovation and growth, by decoupling ERP functionality into microservices.
 As an added benefit, this approach enables migration to S/4HANA by ERP module, geography, line of business, time period, or any other combination that suits the organization's needs.

-Accelerating the modernization and migration process

-Capgemini help businesses create an IT architecture with SAP S/4HANA at its core and recommends MuleSoft's API Led Connectivity approach to integrate with best of breed systems.
+2H Accelerating the modernization and migration process Capgemini's Digital Core with S/4 HANA® help businesses create an IT architecture with SAP S/4HANA at its core, while leveraging the power of MuleSoft's API Led Connectivity approach to integrate with best of breed systems.
 This offers organizations the agility and scalability to deliver new business changes for its competitive edge.

-MuleSoft has created "out-of-the-box" connectors and templates for SAP ECC and SAP S/4HANA and other SAP and non-SAP applications .
+MuleSoft has created "out-of-the-box" connectors and templates (Figure 9) for SAP ECC and SAP S/4HANA and other SAP and non-SAP applications.
+MuleSoft offers out-of-the-box support for multiple integration patterns () thereby accelerating connectivity and improving the overall productivity.

-Figure 9: MuleSoft Connectors and Templates for SAP
+Figure 9: Mulesoft connectors and templates for SAP.